 You may also need to complete registration with the Minnesota Secretary of State at sos.state.mn.us.

 File your beer and wine license application with the Minneapolis city clerk or licensing department.
-Many Minnesota municipalities now accept online applications.
+Many Minnesota municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $180–$2400 (typical range for Minneapolis).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Minneapolis.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Beer and Wine License holders in Minnesota are required to carry proper business insurance.
 Compare quotes from top providers.